Fertility Treatment Options

-Clomid is a tablet that the female partner takes for 5 days typically beginning on day 3 of her menstrual cycle.
-It is used when there are problems with ovulation; such as If a woman has irregular cycles, or has menstruation without ovulation.
-Before starting Clomid, a baseline ultrasound is obtained.
-After completion of Clomid, a mid-cycle ultrasound is obtained to evaluate its effectiveness.
+Clomid / Letrozole is a tablet that the female partner takes for 5 days, and may be started between cycle days 3-5.
+It is used when there are problems with ovulation, such as when you have irregular cycles or menstruation without ovulation.
+Before starting Clomid or Letrozole, a baseline ultrasound is obtained.
+After completion of medication, a mid-cycle ultrasound is obtained to evaluate its effectiveness.

-Ovulation induction utilizes injectable medications for 8-12 days to produce approximately 3-5 eggs.
-Regular ultrasounds and blood work are done to evaluate the effectiveness of the treatment.
+Ovulation induction with injectable medications for 8-14 days typically produces approximately 3-5 eggs.
+Regular ultrasounds and blood work are done to evaluate the effectiveness of treatment.
 When the follicles reach a mature size, HCG (a medication to promote egg maturation and ovulation) will be given and then intrauterine insemination is performed 36 hours later.

 Intrauterine insemination (IUI)

 IUI involves the preparation of a semen sample (either fresh or frozen) in the laboratory followed by its direct placement into the uterine cavity for fertilization.
-This treatment may be utilized after a positive LH surge (a hormone that triggers ovulation) during a natural cycle, during a Clomid cycle or ovulation induction.
+This treatment may be utilized after a positive LH surge (a hormone that triggers ovulation) during a natural cycle, during a Clomid / Letrozole cycle, or after injectable medications.

 Frozen Embryo Transfer

-Frozen embryo transfer involves the use of cryopreserved (frozen) embryos and offers our patients a subsequent opportunity to achieve pregnancy without undergoing another complete IVF cycle.
+Frozen embryo transfer involves the use of frozen (cryopreserved) embryos and offers you a subsequent opportunity to achieve pregnancy without undergoing another complete IVF cycle.
 Embryos may remain frozen for many years, and are transferred during a cycle in which the uterine lining has been prepared using both synthetic estrogen and progesterone.

-Semen cryopreservation is the process of freezing sperm for possible use in an insemination or in-vitro fertilization.
-Semen cryopreservation may be planned if the male partner will be unavailable during an IVF or IUI cycle.
-If a patient has a very low sperm count, cryopreservation allows the combination of multiple semen samples to produce one adequate sample.
-Cryopreservation of sperm obtained from surgical sperm retrievals may eliminate the need for repeat surgeries.
-"Sperm banking" is offered for those patients at risk of becoming infertile due to illness or medical treatments.
+Sperm preservation is the process of freezing sperm for possible use in an insemination or in vitro fertilization.
+Sperm preservation may be planned if the male partner will be unavailable during an IVF or IUI cycle.
+If a patient has a very low sperm count, sperm preservation allows the combination of multiple semen samples to produce one adequate sample.
+Preserved sperm obtained from surgical sperm retrievals may eliminate the need for repeat surgeries.
+"Sperm banking" is offered for those at risk of becoming infertile due to illness or medical treatments.

 The use of anonymous donor sperm is an option for those wishing to become pregnant through either insemination or in vitro fertilization.
-Aurora Fertility Services will help patients locate an FDA regulated cryobank to purchase cryopreserved (frozen) sperm as well as receive, store and prepare the sperm for use.
+Our reproductive endocrinologist will help you locate an FDA regulated cryobank to purchase cryopreserved (frozen) sperm and will receive, store, and prepare the sperm for use.

 Intracytoplasmic Sperm Injection (ICSI)

-Assisted hatching is a laboratory procedure used to enhance the implantation of the embryo to the wall.
-This technique involves the microscopic creation of a small opening in the shell of the surrounding embryo.
-This is done with all day 3 embryo transfers and transfers involving vitrified (frozen) embryos.
+Assisted hatching is a laboratory procedure used to enhance the implantation of the embryo to the uterine wall.
+This technique involves the microscopic creation of a small opening in the shell surrounding the embryo.
+This is done with all day 3 embryo transfers and transfers involving cryopreserved embryos.

-We also offer surgical sperm retrieval options for men with obstructive and non-obstructive azospermia (Azospermia is the condition of not having a measurable level of sperm in a man's semen), including those men who have undergone vasectomies.
+We also offer surgical sperm retrieval options for men with obstructive and non-obstructive azospermia, including those who have undergone vasectomies.
+Azospermia is the condition of not having a measurable level of sperm.